HallaSurvivor/Blog/_posts/2021-11-03-ultraproducts-howto.md

 We would like to modify this construction in order to get a group
 $\prod_\mathcal{U} G_n$ (called the <span class="defn">Ultraproduct</span> of the $G_n$s)
 which has better [model theoretic][1] properties.
-We'll go deeper into the specifics of the construction later (TODO: that) but for now, it's enough to know that the ultraproduct has the following properties[^1]:
+We'll go deeper into the specifics of the construction later but for now, it's enough to know that the ultraproduct has the following properties:

  - Elements of $\prod_\mathcal{U} G_n$ are (equivalence classes of) tuples $(g_1, g_2, g_3, \ldots)$,
     where $g_n \in G_n$.
- - $\prod_\mathcal{U}$ thinks that some first-order property is true if and only if all but finitely many of the $G_n$s do.
+ - $\prod_\mathcal{U} G_n$ thinks that some first-order property is true if and only if all but finitely many of the $G_n$s do[^1].
 For example, if all but finitely many of the $G_n$ are abelian, then the ultraproduct will be abelian too, since abelianness is defined by the first order sentence $\forall x . \forall y. x^{-1}y^{-1}xy = 1$.